What’s the first thing most SaaS founders do when they start searching for their first sales hire?

 Candidates coming from different stages will have a different skill set.

-We recommend finding someone who has current or past experience working at a similar stage that you are at.
+We recommend finding someone who has current or past experience working at a similar stage startup that you are at.
 Those types of candidates will better understand where your company and processes are.

-If you’re hiring a true first sales leader, you should prioritize looking for talent that has had some experience choosing tech stack, making budget decisions, and hiring.
+If you're hiring a true first sales leader, you should prioritize looking for talent that has some experience choosing tech stack, making budget decisions, and hiring.

 If you’re hiring more of an individual contributor, these skills will be less important.